gtamilse/Network-Automation-with-Ansible/TECDEV-1500/Network-Automation-with-Ansible.md

 ### Conclusion

 - In this section you used the raw module to collect and display command output from devices that are in the group, named ALL.
-- Raw is a barebones module that simply executes a command via an SSH connection and returns the resulting text.
 - Review the section and discuss if you have any questions.